Access Records Online

-If you wish to access an enhanced view of your personal medical records then this is possible using this platform above.
+If you wish to access an enhanced view of your personal medical records, then this is possible using the platform above.
 However, the practice has a procedure to activate this service and a doctor will need to review your medical records before this is made available to you.
-In order to access this enhanced view, there is a form that will need to visit the Surgery and complete an Application for Access to Health Records form.
+To access this enhanced view, you will need to visit the Surgery and complete an Application for Access to Health Records form.
 Our Care Navigators will need to see TWO forms of identification before they can accept the form.
-We need to see photo ID and proof of address on a utility bill.
-Once your application has been taken in by our Care Navigators, it will be passed to the doctor for review and you will be informed when the enhanced access is available (please allow 2-3 weeks for this to be processed).
+We need to see photo ID and proof of address.

+Once your application has been taken in by our Care Navigators, it will be passed to the doctor for review and you will be informed when the enhanced access is available (please allow up to 28 days for this to be processed).
 By default, this information to your medical record is not activated until you request access to it, so it is not necessary to opt-out if you are not interested.

 Shared summary records (outside the practice)